Life, in general, has become increasingly more comfortable and, dare I say, easily over the last century or so. Well, at least in the modern world.

 47: Collect Rain Water

 - A lot of rainwater is collected on top of large leaves.
-If you can find a tree with huge leaves, you can often find some water pooled on some of them.
+If you can find a tree with huge leaves, you can often find water pooled on some of them.

 - You can also soak up the moisture on the grass with your clothes and ring them out to get some fresh, pure water.